 To make finding lessons for the Family Bible curriculum easier I’ve divided them up into the different units that roughly correspond to the book, or books, of the Bible that are covered in that unit.
-Because not all of the units are out yet I do not yet have all of the pages put together for the units.
-The gospels is paritally done, and I have not yet started on Acts or New Testament letters.
+I’m continuing to tweak and add more to this as I create more lessons, but here’s the general idea.

 Genesis is the beginnings of it all, and so appropriately enough we spend about 3 months in Genesis.
 To see all of the lessons head on over to the Genesis Bible study page.